 By 2011, however, the Bank of Canada began releasing its next banknote series, this made of polymer, and the popular “Journey” series note featuring iconic Canadian women was replaced by a new note depicting – of all things – an Arctic icebreaker.

-The “Frontiers” series that saw the Famous Five replaced by an icebreaker remains in circulation but will be updated when the Bank of Canada completes the roll-out of its as-of-yet-unnamed eighth banknote series.
+The “Frontiers” series, which replaced the Famous Five with an icebreaker, remains in circulation but will be updated when the Bank of Canada completes the roll-out of its as-of-yet-unnamed eighth banknote series.

-The Frontiers series’ first note, which was issued in November 2018, features Black rights activist Viola Desmond on the face.
+The eighth series’ first note, issued in November 2018, features Black rights activist Viola Desmond on the face.

-This month, the Bank of Canada launched its public consultation to choose the face of the new series’ next note, this a $5 bill.
+In 2020, the Bank of Canada launched its public consultation to choose the face of the new series’ next note, a $5 bill.